 Why an Experienced Michigan Criminal Defense Attorney Can Help

 All of the provisions above are NOT guaranteed, even if a defendant meets all of the requisite criteria.
 Many judges are reluctant to grant any status that results in the defendant having a conviction.
-This type of judge may decide that it is better that the defendant be convicted and later attempt to obtain an expungement after five years if they remain out of trouble.
-Unfortunately, expungement are not guaranteed.
+A conservative or strict judge may decide that it is better that the defendant be convicted and later attempt to obtain an expungement after five years if they remain out of trouble.
+Unfortunately, expungement are not guaranteed either.
 A defense lawyer has to do everything humanly possible to fight to convince the sentencing judge that the client is worthy of special consideration.

 Another complicating factor can be a recalcitrant or overly zealous prosecutor.
 Prosecutors are pre-programmed to give defendant’s a hard time in court.
 In many cases, there develops a personal animosity with a defendant or a sympathy for a “victim” and the prosecutor objects to special consideration.
 This is particularly problematic in some courts were judges are predisposed to follow the prosecutor’s recommendations.
 A great criminal attorney will know what to do to either convince the prosecutor not to object or, in the alternative, convince the judge to grant a special sentencing provision over the objection of the prosecution.